Mohana-Sri-Premnath2006/IBM-Cloud-Travel-Agent/README.md

 ## Do's

 Ask clear and specific travel questions

 ➤ Example: “Book a flight from Mumbai to Delhi on 5th August.”

-Mention details like location, date, and number of days ➤ Helps the system plan accurately.
+Mention details like location, date, and number of days

+➤ Helps the system plan accurately.

 Use polite and natural language

 ➤ The AI is trained on natural interactions — talk to it like a real assistant.

-Review the generated itinerary or bookings before confirming ➤ Always double-check to ensure your preferences are met.
+Review the generated itinerary or bookings before confirming

+➤ Always double-check to ensure your preferences are met.

 Use common travel-related terms

 ➤ Like “book,” “plan,” “trip,” “flight,” “hotel,” etc.

 ## Dont's

-Don’t type vague or incomplete commands
+1. Don’t type vague or incomplete commands

-✘ “I want to go somewhere” (Too generic)
+ “I want to go somewhere” (Too generic)

-Don’t mix multiple tasks in one query
+2. Don’t mix multiple tasks in one query

-✘ “Book my flight and suggest five cities and find a hotel and check weather”
+ “Book my flight and suggest five cities and find a hotel and check weather”

-Don’t use slang or overly casual language
+3. Don’t use slang or overly casual language

-✘ “Yo, hook me up with a cool vacay plan” (AI might not interpret correctly)
+ “Yo, hook me up with a cool vacay plan” (AI might not interpret correctly)

-Don’t ignore confirmation prompts or final output
+4. Don’t ignore confirmation prompts or final output

-✘ Booking blindly without review can lead to wrong plans.
+ “Booking blindly without review can lead to wrong plans”

-Don’t try to trick the AI with unrealistic scenarios
+5. Don’t try to trick the AI with unrealistic scenarios

-✘ “Book a 1-day trip to five countries”
+  “Book a 1-day trip to five countries”

 ##  Acknowledgement